Skip to content

 The recovery circuit :

-Loudspeaker dedicated to high-pitched sounds.
+Beryllium driver dedicated to the highest-pitched sounds.

 The case :